kunj2803/Mental-Health-Analyzer/README.md

 # 🧠 Mental-Health-Analyzer

 **Description:**
 Classifies mental health status from text (sentence) using a BERT-based NLP model.
 Supports both single text input and batch CSV predictions with probability visualization.
-The model is trained on mental health-related text datasets and predicts categories like Anxiety, Depression, Stress, etc.
+The model is trained on mental health-related text datasets and predicts categories like Anxiety, Depression, Stress, etc Achieving 90% accuracy.

 **Dataset Details:**
 - **Source:** Public mental health datasets from social media posts, forums, or research datasets.